AirborneDiseaseRisksInstitute/mamaair/README.md

 The app is there to help people feel more informed and supported along the way.
 It is not a substitute for medical advice, diagnosis, or care from a qualified professional.

+## Related public dataset

+For a closer look at MamaAir's research data work, visit the [MamaAir Kenya Public Dataset](https://github.com/MamaAir/mamaair-kenya-public-dataset).
+It contains privacy-preserving, synthetic 40-week maternal health journeys that combine maternal indicators with climate and air-quality context for research and AI validation.

 ## Android APK build history

 | Date | APK version | Build | Status | Notes |